Aclark1441/WHO_Gov_Spending/README.md

 ## Exploratory Analysis
-*Questions used to drive analysis were as follows:*
+*Questions used to drive analysis were as follows:*</br>
-"-" Is there a correlation between the percentage of health care spending on reproductive health and maternal conditions?
+- Is there a correlation between the percentage of health care spending on reproductive health and maternal conditions?</br>
-"-" Is there a correlation between the percentage of health care spending on contraceptive and maternal conditions?
+- Is there a correlation between the percentage of health care spending on contraceptive and maternal conditions?</br>
-"-" which countries spend the most on contraceptive, reproductive, and maternal health conditions as a percentage of their health care spending?
+- which countries spend the most on contraceptive, reproductive, and maternal health conditions as a percentage of their health care spending?</br>
-"-"Are countries more likely to spend more in these areas based on their region (as classified by WHO region)?
+- Are countries more likely to spend more in these areas based on their region (as classified by WHO region)? </br>